 GraphQL is used by a number of who's who companies, ranging from Facebook (its creator) to the New York Times to Twitter.
 With major commerce platforms just now realizing its potential and starting to introduce support for it, this booklet will provide readers with an overview of what GraphQL is, its benefits, and how it can be applied to commerce.

 Kelly Goetsch is Chief Product Officer at commercetools.
 He came to commercetools from Oracle, where he led product management for their microservices initiatives.
 Before that, he was an architect with ATG.
-He is the author of three books - APIs for Modern Commerce (O'Reilly, 2017), Microservices for Modern Commerce (O'Reilly, 2016) and E-Commerce in the Cloud (O'Reilly, 2014).
+He is the author of four books - GraphQL for Modern Commerce (O'Reilly, 2020), APIs for Modern Commerce (O'Reilly, 2017), Microservices for Modern Commerce (O'Reilly, 2016) and E-Commerce in the Cloud (O'Reilly, 2014).
 He holds a bachelor's degree in entrepreneurship and a master's degree in management information systems, both from the University of Illinois at Chicago.
 He holds three patents, including one key to distributed computing.